 - 11.9 The removal or obstructing of any high quality architectural features of a shop front or building which are worthy of retention will not normally be acceptable.
-High quality architectural features such as projecting consoles/corbels, fluted pilasters, detailed brickwork, etc. make an important contribution to the character and appearance of older buildings.
-A good design will incorporate any features worthy of retention into the new scheme. - 11.10 Many of the Conservation Areas in Pendle, in particular Barnoldswick, Earby, Albert Road Colne, Barrowford and Whitefield, have shops that still retain their original shop fronts, or at least some element of the original fabric.
+High quality architectural features such as projecting consoles/corbels, fluted pilasters, detailed brickwork, etc make an important contribution to the character and appearance of older buildings.
+A good design will incorporate any features worthy of retention into the new scheme. - 11.10 Many of the Conservation Areas in Pendle, in particular Barnoldswick, Earby, Albert Road (Colne), Barrowford and Whitefield, have shops that still retain their original shop fronts, or at least some element of the original fabric.
 These are susceptible to inappropriate change, so it is important that those that remain are preserved and cared for.
 Many traditional shop fronts embody workmanships and joinery skills which are often hard to find.
 The craftsmanship and appreciation of fine detail shown in many older shop fronts enriches the street scene, and a good quality shop front will enhance the image of the business carried on there.
-In the past many shop fronts, or by the crude repair of the original fronts.
+In the past many shop fronts have been destroyed or damaged by the insertion of inappropriate modern shop fronts, or by the crude repair of the original fronts.